Used Car: 2011 Mercedes-Benz GL-Class Review

 Inside, the 2011 Mercedes-Benz GL consistently earned reviewer praise for its high-quality fit and finish.
 The GL comes standard with leatherette seating, so if you’re looking for true luxury, make sure you’re looking at a model equipped with the available leather seats.
 Other standard features include a sunroof, dual-zone climate control, heated front seats, Bluetooth and COMAND infotainment system.
 Option packages up the ante with interior features that include navigation, a rearview camera, parking sensors, ventilated and massaging front seats, tri-zone climate control and a Harman/Kardon stereo.

 Other Cars to Consider

 If you’re looking at the GL, you should also consider the 2011 Lexus LX, which was our 2011 Best Luxury Large SUV for Families.
 Like the GL, the Lexus LX was a critic favorite for its luxurious, well-made interior.
-With a class-leading reliability score, the LX may be more affordable to maintain over time.
-It is also much more adept off-road, so if you plan to take excursions beyond the pavement, the LX is a better choice.
+It is also much more adept off-road than the GL, so if you plan to take excursions beyond the pavement, the LX is a better choice.

 Another model you should consider is the 2011 Cadillac Escalade.
 Critics praised the Escalade for its ample engine power and comfortable ride.
 They also generally liked its interior, saying it offers plenty of comfort and a fairly good fit and finish.
 If you need lots of cargo space, go for the long-wheelbase Escalade ESV.